Federal Aid Programs

 The William D. Ford Direct Loan Program is a set of loans made available for students and parents from the United States Department of Education.
 Mt.
 SAC participates in all three types of loans through this program: Subsidized, Unsubsidized, and Parent PLUS.
 Click on the links below to download the applications.
 If you are interested in applying for a student and/or parent loan, please contact our office for more information.

 The subsidized loan is based on financial need, and the federal government pays the interest on the loan as long as the student is enrolled at least half-time.
+Your loan amount may be subject to proration when your remaining period of study is shorter than an academic year.
 The interest on an unsubsidized loan is the student's responsibility and continues to build from disbursement of loan through repayment of the loan.
 This means that your principal balance (the original amount of the loan) will increase (you will owe more than what you originally borrowed) unless you choose to make interest payments while you are in school and during your grace period.
 The Parent PLUS loan is for a parent to borrow to help the student with college costs.
 The parent's credit will be a determining factor in the approval of a loan and/or its amount.

 Student/Parent loans must be repaid.
 We encourage families to consider Student/Parent loans only as a last resort and only after they have applied for other forms of financial aid, such as grants and scholarships.